SkylineCommunications/dataminer-docs-connectors/connector/doc/ZDF_BFE_KSC_Core.md

 ---
-uid: Connector_help_ZTE_ZMC
+uid: Connector_help_ZDF_BFE_KSC_Core
 ---

-# ZTE ZMC
+# ZDF BFE KSC Core

-This connector can be used to integrate the alarms from the ZTE ZMC monitoring platform into DataMiner.
+This custom connector retrieves information from a BFE KSC 2 RU/19” control panel with 72 buttons using the SC05 BD-Protocol.

 ## About